organization-x/ai-on-thumbs/README.md

 # ai-on-thumbs
-Create simple AI products using your thumbs.
+Explore AI concepts using just your thumbs.